haddonm/biology/README.md

     fitDR, but still have to develop code to use the dose-response curve.
 No Errors, Warnings, or Notes

+  - 07/08/2020 0.0.0.850 developed the use of alternative dose response curve, using two alternative functions for the standard deviation.
+    The first was constant and the second was an inverse relationship with initial length.

 Malcolm Haddon

 Hobart, June 28, 2020